-Most National Police Checks are returned within 24 hours from the applicant’s date of submission.
+Most results are returned within 24 hours from the applicant’s date of submission.
 In the case where a police check will need to be referred to a police agency, the police check may take up to ten working days or longer, depending on the intricacy of the check.

-In order to process a National Police Check, the applicant is required to provide the following documentation and information:
+In order to process a police check, the applicant is required to provide the following documentation and information: